fireflycons/PSCloudFormation/README.md

 * More use of colour in changeset and stack event display.
 * All properties of create, update and delete stack are now supported.
 * More complete support for determining AWS credentials from all sources.
-* [Resource Import](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html) supported (since v3.x) - still not supported by AWS.Tools cmdlets at time of writing.
+* [Resource Import](https://fireflycons.github.io/PSCloudFormation/articles/resource-import.html) supported (since v3.x) - still not supported by AWS.Tools cmdlets at time of writing.
-* **Dependency Packaging** - For script based lambdas, it is possible to package dependent modules directly with `New-PSCFNPackage`.
-See [here](./static/lambda-dependencies.md)
+* [Dependency Packaging](https://fireflycons.github.io/PSCloudFormation/articles/lambda-packager.html) - For script based lambdas, it is possible to package dependent modules directly.

 ### Gotchas